Skip to content

 vars:

-project: ml-experiments
+project: sensitive-analysis

 remote_dir: /home/ubuntu/${project}